Gerald Parker: Assaults

+Arrest

+Since Parker was not linked to the murders in Orange County until nearly two decades later, he was known as the "Bludgeon Killer" in the area.
+At the time, homicide investigators relied on a profile that indicated that the Bludgeon Killer had a desire to control women and was likely unintelligent and insecure.
+The investigation extended into the late 1980s and a handful of suspects were looked into, but all were dismissed.

+By 1996, the investigation into the Bludgeon Killer was considered a cold case; however, in June of that year DNA samples left at several of the crime scenes were matched to a sample Parker had recently given up.
+Parker confessed to the crimes in an interview with detectives at Corcoran State Prison, where he was serving a sentence for an unrelated assault.
+He also confessed to another crime not previously linked to the Bludgeon Killer; the attack on Dianna Green and subsequent death of her unborn baby.
+Parker gave investigators details about the crime that were not previously made public, on the basis of which Kevin Lee Green was exonerated and released from Soledad State Prison.

 Trial

-On June 21, 1996, Parker, who was back in prison on a parole violation, was charged for six murders.
+On June 21, 1996, Parker was charged with six murders.
+Owing to California's statute of limitations on pre-1990 rape cases, Parker could not be charged with the 1979 attack on Jane Pettengill despite DNA identifying him as the assailant.
 DNA experts testified at the trial that samples taken from Parker's blood compared with evidence collected at the scenes were "indistinguishable from each other."
-On October 20, 1998, after only two hours of deliberation, Parker was convicted on six counts of first-degree murder, including special circumstances, which made him eligible for the death penalty.
+In September, it was announced that the death penalty was being sought for Parker.
+On October 20, 1998, after only two hours of deliberation, Parker was convicted on six counts of first degree murder, including special circumstances, which made him eligible for the death penalty.
 During the sentencing phase of his trial, Parker accepted full responsibility and stated:

 On November 12, 1998, the jury recommended that Parker be put to death.
 Parker was ordered to San Quentin State Prison to await execution by lethal injection.

 Aftermath

 Parker is currently incarcerated at San Quentin State Prison, awaiting execution.
 In 2017, his lawyers appealed for the nullification of his death sentence and for a new trial, arguing that Parker was mentally disturbed at the time of the murders, as a result of his being bullied as a child combined with abuse of drugs and alcohol.
 However, that appeal was rejected.